-Department Chair's Message
+Department of Clinical and School Psychology Chair's Message

-As Chair of the Department of Clinical and School Psychology, it is my pleasure to welcome you to our programs for the 2020-2021 academic year.
+As Chair of the Department of Clinical and School Psychology, it is my pleasure to welcome you to our programs for the 2021-2022 academic year.
 We are part of the College of Psychology that offers bachelor's degrees in psychology and behavioral neuroscience and graduate programs in clinical psychology, school psychology, counseling, experimental psychology, forensic psychology and general psychology.